isrugeek/HighRes-net-exp/README.md

 #### 3. Test model

 - Open jupyter notebook and run notebooks/test_model.ipynb
-- We assume the jupyter notebook server runs in project root directory.
-If you start it in somewhere else, please change the file path in notebooks accordingly

 You could also use docker-compose file to start jypyter notebook and tensorboard